enrightc/Gothams-Dark-Decisions/README.md

   - Establish Brand Authority: The site owner aims to position the website as a leading authority on Batman-related personality quizzes, attracting fans and enthusiasts seeking entertainment and insights into the iconic characters and themes.

 ## Target Audience
-  - Fans the Batman franchise.
+  - Fans of the Batman franchise.
   - People who enjoy reading graphic novels.
   - Personality quiz enthusiasts.

 ## User Story
 - As a first-time user
   - I want to be able to start the quiz by clicking on a "Begin Quiz" button.
   - I want to be presented with a question asking if I prefer to be a hero or a villain in the Batman universe.